xinjianzhanghao/page-api-forwarder/README.md

 # Page-api-forwarder
-A Cloudflare pages for forwarding api request.
+A Cloudflare pages script for forwarding api request.

 ## 1. Description
 This is a js script for Cloudflare pages.
 This script will forward the request you send to it to the api host.